 We are generally not directly subject to federal or state regulations specifically applicable to financial institutions such as banks, thrifts and credit unions.
-However, as a provider of services to these financial institutions, we are subject to a number of state and federal regulations, including privacy laws, and our operations are examined on a regular basis by various state and federal regulatory authorities.
+However, as a provider of services to these financial institutions, our operations are examined on a regular basis by various federal and state regulatory authorities.
+It is also possible that new regulations will be imposed on us by the Dodd-Frank Act.
 If we fail to comply with any applicable regulations, we could be exposed to suits for breach of contract or to governmental proceedings, our client relationships and reputation could be harmed and we could be inhibited in our ability to obtain new clients.
 In addition, the future enactment of more restrictive laws or rules on the federal or state level, or, with respect to our international operations, in foreign jurisdictions on the national, provincial, state or other level, could have an adverse impact on our business, results of operations and financial condition.